skilion/skilion.github.io/content/blog/music-reactive-led-matrix/index.md

 54KB * 8 = 432KBit
 ```

-`432KBit` are about 10% lower than `478KBit`, so, when planning, thought I would not have any problem.
+`432KBit` are about 10% lower than `478KBit`, so, when planning, I thought I would not have any problem.

 However, reality is not that straightforward.
 The Bluetooth API are not really made for maximum throughput out of the box and optimizing both an Android app and the ESP32 requires reading lots of documentation and lots of trial and error.
 In the end, I did not have enough time to properly do it.

-My initial tests showed miserable performance in the range of 1 to 5 frame per second, with noticeable change in speed from time to time.
+My initial tests showed miserable performances, in the range of 1 to 5 frame per second, with noticeable change in speed from time to time.
 That was unacceptable to show animations that react in real-time with the music.

 Animations that slow are very hard to watch so I decided to create the animations directly on the ESP32 instead of my phone.
 That is not ideal because it is much faster to develop and release for a smartphone than a microcontroller.

-With the time left I chose one animation, the histogram of the audio frequencies, and hardcoded it in the ESP32.
+With the short time left I chose one animation, the histogram of the audio frequencies, and hardcoded it in the ESP32.
 My phone would then only calculate the height of the histogram bars and send it.
-Since the histogram itself is very little I could get away with my limited bandwidth.
+Since the histogram itself is very little (`20B`, 1 byte for each column) I could get away with my limited bandwidth.

 I had to make the histogram on the phone because it was the only device with a microphone.
 The ESP32 by itself cannot listen to sounds.